 Compliance is no longer optional.
 Social media companies face mounting obligations worldwide, from the United States and the European Union to the United Kingdom, Singapore, and India.
 Key regulations hold platforms directly accountable for how they monitor, remove, and manage content.
 Effective moderation is now both a legal requirement and a measure of credibility.

-AI to the Rescue: Wide-reaching moderation
+AI to the Rescue: Wide-reaching social media content moderation

 The global AI content moderation market is growing rapidly and is expected to reach about $10.5 billion by 2025, with an annual growth rate of roughly 18% from 2025 to 2033.
 (Data Insights Market)